irhafidz/PeopleFlux/peoplefluxvis.md

 Fiona has its dependency that stated in its docs/ documentation page:

-enum34, six
+> Fiona requires `Python versions 3.6+`   `GDAL version 1.11–3.0.`

-Fiona requires `Python versions 3.6+`
+> Fiona depends on the modules `enum34, six, cligj, munch, argparse,`
-`GDAL version 1.11–3.0.`
+> and `ordereddict` (the two latter modules are standard in Python
-enum34, six, cligj, munch, argparse, and ordereddict (the two latter modules are standard in Python 2.7+).
+> 2.7+).
 Pip will fetch these requirements for you, but users installing Fiona from a Windows installer must get them separately.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NDYyMTM1NDEsLTc1Nzg3MDEsOTk4MT
+eyJoaXN0b3J5IjpbOTk5MTYyNjk4LC0xNTQ2MjEzNTQxLC03NT
-MyNjE1LDEwNDk0NTY2MDgsMTAxNzUwNjEwLC0xNjAzNTQ5ODY2
+c4NzAxLDk5ODEzMjYxNSwxMDQ5NDU2NjA4LDEwMTc1MDYxMCwt
-LDEwMjM3MzkyMzYsLTE5MDQ4NDQ1MzRdfQ==
+MTYwMzU0OTg2NiwxMDIzNzM5MjM2LC0xOTA0ODQ0NTM0XX0=
 -->